.

 RONALD MCDONALD HOUSE OF DALLAS IS HIRING!

-TITLE: Capital Campaign Manager
+TITLE: Campaign Director

 REPORTS TO: Chief Development Officer